daytonaio/content/articles/open-source-licensing-cockroachdb.md

 ## Introduction

-In the fast-paced world of technology startups, the choice of software infrastructure can be as critical as the product itself.
-Open-source solutions like CockroachDB, a distributed SQL database designed for cloud environments, have become the backbone of scalable and reliable systems for many companies.
-However, recent changes in Cockroach Labs' licensing model have sparked discussions about the sustainability and future of open-source software (OSS).
+Cockroach Labs, the original developer behind the distributed SQL database CockroachDB, has announced a major change to its licensing model.
+The new system ensures that businesses only pay for things they really need.
+In particular, customers with annual revenues over $10 million now have to pay by the number of CPUs or CPU cores in their server system In contrast, startups and small businesses who annual revenue below of $10 million may continue to use the enterprise version for free.

-Understanding these changes is crucial for startup CEOs.
-They not only affect your immediate operations but also raise broader questions about the viability and risks of depending on OSS.
-This article explores CockroachDB's licensing shift, why it matters to your business, and how you can navigate similar challenges in the future.
+Understanding these changes is important for startup CEOs.
+The updated licensing policy directly impacts how your business can use CockroachDB, especially if your company is in the development phase.
+This article explores CockroachDB license changes, what they mean for your business, and the processes for managing such changes in an open-source software environment

 ### TL;DR